Carlos-Cuesta/fibonacci-rest-api/README.md

  It has error control in parameters and their corresponding tests

  The info and error messages have been written in English to give uniformity to the output of messages, since some messages are the result of exceptions

+ Timeout control, if the calculation operation takes more than 60 seconds, it returns an error.

  It is ready to work on port `8080`